 Note: Being able to do all of this over a smartphone is becoming increasingly important, thanks to the influx of Millennials into the workforce (soon to be followed by Gen Z).
 Both demographics expect and demand this sort of streamlined approach.

-Easy integration with an employer's applicant tracking systems (ATS).
+Easy integration with an employer's applicant tracking system (ATS).

 Many larger organizations use an ATS for recruitment and hiring.
 The best background screening technology will easily integrate with the ATS, making it even more streamlined.
 You can kick off the screening process right from the ATS (and the applicant would receive a text or email, like we described above).